Guidance

 • land for buildings if no other land is recorded on that occupancy

-• swimming pools, tennis courts etc
+• swimming pools, tennis courts etc.

 • buildings, such as classrooms, offices or a caretaker’s house

-What’s the difference between asset and occupancy?
+What’s the difference between an asset and an occupancy?

 Assets are the physical properties (land, buildings (offices or classrooms), caretaker’s house, etc.) that have long-term financial value for the owners.
-Meanwhile, occupancies (leaseholds, church leases, freeholds, licences, etc) refer to how trusts use those assets for a specific purpose.
+Meanwhile, occupancies (leaseholds, church leases, freeholds, licences, etc.) refer to how trusts use those assets for a specific purpose.
 In occupancy agreements, the trust has the right to use an asset for a defined period of time but does not own it.

 How to record assets: